nelsonkd/pot-bluemix-docs/Lab 1 - Install Node and API Connect/README.md

 In this lab you learned:

++ How to install node.js and its prerequisites and the API Connect Developer Toolkit on your native OS.
++ Set up you Bluemix Account.
 + How to create a simple LoopBack application
 + How to create a Representational State Transfer (REST) API definition
 + How to test a REST API